natasherr/HelpDesk-Frontend/README.md

 ## Introduction

-The *HelpDesk System* is a web-based platform designed to streamline technical problem-solving and provide a collaborative environment for students.
-It allows users to raise issues, find solutions, vote on useful answers, and track responses efficiently.
-The platform supports various tags for easy filtering of problems and solutions based on different criteria, such as language, stage of learning, or technical challenge.
-Built with an emphasis on APIs, the system enables seamless integration and functionality for all users, fostering a collaborative community of learners.
+The *HelpDesk System* is a web-based platform that simplifies technical problem-solving for students.
+Users can raise issues, find solutions, vote on helpful answers, and track responses.
+It supports tags for easy filtering by language, learning stage, or technical challenge.
+With API-driven functionality, it fosters seamless integration and a collaborative learning community.

 ## Problem Statement

-Students face a recurring set of technical problems and challenges during their learning journey.
-These issues are often repetitive, and students may struggle to find quick, relevant solutions.
-The duplication of efforts in solving these problems can lead to frustration and inefficiency.
-Furthermore, users may have difficulty navigating through solutions to find the most relevant ones.
+Students often encounter recurring challenges and struggle to find quick, relevant solutions.
+Repeating efforts can be frustrating and inefficient, and navigating solutions can be difficult.

 ## Solution